UP-FacE: User-predictable Fine-grained Face Shape Editing: Method

-with $\lambda_\text{pix}$, $\lambda_\text{feat}$ and $\lambda_\text{SFF}$ representing scalars to weight the different loss terms. $\mathcal{L}_\text{pix}$ is defined as the pixel based mean squared error (MSE) between the original image $I$ and the modified image $I_\text{edit}$ which aims at preserving the original image as much as possible.
-This loss is zero if the Transformer predicts $s_e = \overrightarrow{0}$, i.e., the network should perform as few changes as possible on $w^+$ to fulfil the other constraints. $\mathcal{L}_\text{feat}$ is defined as the feature based MSE between $I$ and $I_\text{edit}$, where we consider the features of the last style block in the StyleGAN2 generator.
+with $\lambda_\text{pix}$, $\lambda_\text{feat}$ and $\lambda_\text{SFF}$ representing scalars to weight the different loss terms. $\mathcal{L}_\text{pix}$ is defined as the pixel-based mean squared error (MSE) between the original image $I$ and the modified image $I_\text{edit}$ which aims at preserving the original image as much as possible.
+This loss is zero if the Transformer predicts $s_e = \overrightarrow{0}$, i.e., the network should perform as few changes as possible on $w^+$ to fulfil the other constraints. $\mathcal{L}_\text{feat}$ is defined as the feature-based MSE between $I$ and $I_\text{edit}$, where we consider the features of the last style block in the StyleGAN2 generator.
 Similarly to $\mathcal{L}_\text{pix}$, this loss is zero for $s_e = \overrightarrow{0}$ and forces the network to make minimal changes.
-The feature supervision is less rigid than the pixel based loss and allows the model to be more flexible in changing the face, while still preserving the appearance of the original face. $\mathcal{L}_\text{SFF}$ is the semantic face feature loss and responsible for the network to learn how to modify the semantic face features.
+The feature supervision is less rigid than the pixel-based loss and allows the model to be more flexible in changing the face while preserving the original face's appearance. $\mathcal{L}_\text{SFF}$ is the semantic face feature loss and is responsible for the network to learn how to modify the semantic face features.
 It is defined as: